Knock-knock joke: Popular culture

 "Knock knock" was the catchphrase of music hall performer Wee Georgie Wood, who was recorded in 1936 saying it in a radio play, but he simply used the words as a reference to his surname and did not use it as part of the well-known joke formula.
 The format was well known in the UK and US in the 1950s and 1960s before falling out of favor.
 It then enjoyed a renaissance after the jokes became a regular part of the badinage on Rowan & Martin's Laugh-In.

+An example of a non-standard knock-knock joke is: